 External Microphones

-Most hearing aid brands offer stand-alone microphones which can be placed on a table or a speaker and streamed directly into your hearing aids.
+Most hearing aid brands offer stand-alone microphones that can be placed on a table or a speaker and streamed directly into your hearing aids.
 Particularly useful for large meeting spaces or in noisy environments.

 TV Connection